farazsth98/farazsth98.github.io/_posts/2019-10-11-picoctf-2019-ghostdiary.markdown

 Whenever a small or a large chunk is freed, they will initially be inserted into the unsorted bin.
 In glibc versions 2.26+, the only constraint is that if a small chunk is freed, the corresponding sized tcache bin must be full, otherwise the chunk will just end up in that tcache bin.

 The reason the unsorted bin is important to us is because as soon as a chunk goes into the unsorted bin, a pointer to the unsorted bin (which exists within libc) is inserted into the forward and back pointers of that free chunk.

-We can easily cause this by first filling up a tcache bin of a small size with 7 chunks, before freeing an 8th time.
+We can easily cause this by first filling up a tcache bin of a small size (i.e <= 0x200 bytes in size) with 7 chunks, then freeing a chunk of that same size one more time.
+This 8th and final free will cause the chunk to go into the unsorted bin due to the tcache bin being full.
 If you then have a UAF vulnerability, you can read this libc pointer and get an info leak, which lets you defeat both PIE and ASLR.
 An example is given below.

 If you want to demo the code below, you must use either glibc version 2.26 or 2.27:
 ```c